 With a Masters in Photography in his curriculum and a selection of professional equipment collected over the years, Frank manages his ‘mobile studio’, promoting it on Facebook, YouTube and Instagram, and via his stylish website.
 FrankScaliciPhotos.com is where you can admire a collection of shrewd landscapes, as well as minimalist shots that transfigure nature into abstract artwork, freeing its free-flowing shapes and textures beyond the actual object photographed, such as sand, mist, tree branches and translucent leaves.

-A landscapist by passion, Frank diligently paints with light, by allowing radiance do the talking in his production, which reinvents Gibraltar’s iconic city – and seascapes under a different light, exploiting the pastel hues of dusk and dawn and the suffused contrast between naturally lit skies and lampposts shimmering in the mist or reflecting in water.
+A landscapist by passion you can also hire if you go here to get more information, Frank diligently paints with light, by allowing radiance do the talking in his production, which reinvents Gibraltar’s iconic city – and seascapes under a different light, exploiting the pastel hues of dusk and dawn and the suffused contrast between naturally lit skies and lampposts shimmering in the mist or reflecting in water.

 His favourite at the moment is a shot of Catalan Bay taken at the first hint of dawn, shrouded by blue and blush mist, and solidly framed by rock, in the shapes of boulders in the foreground and the Rock itself in the background, connected by the dynamism of the half-ellipse of electric light reflected in the glassy sea.
 The village becomes a strip of vivid colour leading the eye to the centrepiece of the entire composition: the hotel building standing proud, bathed in the first rays of the rising sun.

 This picture is a limited edition of 300 copies, available individually numbered and signed.
 It shines a new light on a favourite landmark, captured in an intimate moment before ‘curtains up’ in the stillness before awakening, before the azure sky and sea make sprout beach umbrellas like monster flowers in the golden sand – a view usually associated with Catalan Bay.